NechamaShomron/Conference-Sessions-Planner/README.md

 4. What I would improve with more time:
    I would put search info in a seperate component so it can be reused in agenda, and also for clarity - it wont be in the sessions list.
-   I would have the route /sessions -> navigate to / o show our home page of all sessions add a navigation bar for agenda, session details. add a back button in sesseion deails - to return to all sessions add a proper backend - to fetch sessions dynamically
+   I would have the route /sessions -> navigate to show our home page of all sessions I would have a not found page for undefined routes add a navigation bar for agenda, session details. add a back button in sesseion deails - to return to all sessions add a proper backend - to fetch sessions dynamically